Thermalization in parametrically driven coupled oscillators: The Density Matrix

 Moreover the long time behaviour of the reduced density matrix of the subsystem is of interest to us since we expect thermalization in the dynamically unstable region as indicated by the equipartitioning of energy.
 We ask the question whether in the long time limit $\rho_1$ resembles the equilibrium density matrix of an isolated oscillator as a result of thermalization.
 The equilibrium density matrix of an oscillator with angular frequency $\omega_{eff}$ at inverse temperature $\beta$ is given by\cite{feynman},

 As a consequence of thermalization we expect,

 Comparing Eq.\ref{rho_red_form} with Eq.\ref{rho_therm} , the inverse temperature $\beta$ can be obtained from the steady value of the parameters $\chi(t)$ and $\eta(t)$ in the long time limit.
 From numerical calculations we observe in the stable regime where $\mu_L=0$, the system does not attain a steady state after long time and all parameters of the reduced density matrix exhibit oscillatory behavior with time.
-On the contrary, $\rho_{1}(q_1',q_1,t)$ attains a steady state in the dynamically unstable regime characterised by positive Lyapunov exponent, however at large time, both the parameters $\chi$ and $\eta$ diverge whereas $\eta/Re(\chi)$ saturates to unity, as shown in fig.(\ref{fig5}(a)).
-Comparing Eq. \ref{rho_red_form} and \ref{rho_therm}, we can immediately conclude that the subsystem equilibrates at infinite temperature corresponding to $\beta=0$.
+On the contrary, $\rho_{1}(q_1',q_1,t)$ attains a steady state in the dynamically unstable regime characterised by positive Lyapunov exponent, however at large time, both the parameters $\chi$ and $\eta$ increase whereas $\eta/Re(\chi)$ saturates to unity, as shown in fig.(\ref{fig5}(a)).
+Comparing Eq. \ref{rho_red_form} and \ref{rho_therm}, we can immediately conclude that the subsystem equilibrates effectively at infinite temperature corresponding to $\beta=0$.
 Thermalization to infinite temperature corresponds to microcanonical ensemble represented by diagonal ensemble with equal probability.

-Another quantity of interest is the bipartite entanglement entropy.
+Another quantity of interest is the bipartite entanglement entropy\cite{nielsen}.
 Here we calculate the linear entropy using the reduced density matrix of the first subsystem,